Macon woman, 62, charged in shotgun robbery. Weapon, cash recovered.

 Ernestine Rolin was being held Saturday without bond at the Bibb County jail on charges of armed robbery and attempted armed robbery, according to online jail records.

-Investigators were able to get a description of her vehicle, a look out was posted and patrol deputies initiated a traffic stop on Williamson Road about three hours after the Dollar General armed robbery, according to a Bibb County Sheriff’s Office news release.
+Investigators were able to get a description of her vehicle and posted a look out Friday.
+Patrol deputies initiated a traffic stop on Williamson Road about three hours after the Dollar General armed robbery, according to a Bibb County Sheriff’s Office news release.

 The shotgun and stolen money were recovered at her home, the release said.